 The employees on each shift including Battalion Chiefs shall then select their leave preferences in the order of their seniority within the Department, with the most senior employee on the shift having first choice, the next most senior employee having the second choice, and so on; provided, however, that no more than three (3) officers (Lieutenant, Captain, or Battalion Chief), and no more than three (3) engineers, and no more than two (2) tower drivers may be scheduled off on any duty day.
-Any changes in shift assignment for the following calendar year shall, to the extent practicable, be announced prior to November 1.

 Employees may schedule single or consecutive days off in their initial and subsequent vacation selection process picks, provided, however, that each employee may jump one (1) blocked day one (1) time during picks.
 Leave must be scheduled in increments of at least one (1) duty day and not more than seven (7) duty days at a time, provided, however, that the Fire Chief may, in his reasonable discretion, permit leave to be taken in increments of greater than seven (7) duty days where there are extenuating circumstances.
 When an employee selects a day in his long Work Reduction cycle, the first day selected in that cycle is designated as his Mandatory Work Reduction Day.
-When the number of slots available to be picked within a Work Reduction cycle is reduced to a point that only Mandatory Work Reduction Days may be scheduled, the round is finished then preference for those slots is given to employees in order of seniority.
+When the number of slots available to be picked within a Work Reduction cycle is reduced to a point that only Mandatory Work Reduction Days may be scheduled, the round is continued until finished then preference for those slots is given to employees in order of seniority.
 Non-bargaining unit members assigned to 24 hour shift will be assigned to each cycle but shall have the option to pass on their picks within each cycle.